robinske/personal-site/_drafts/2016-04-09-monads-wtf-part-2.markdown.md

 ## Monoid

-A `Monoid` is a type that carries the following properties:
+A `Monoid` is any type `A` that carries the following properties:

-* has some `append` method that can take two instances of `A` such that it produces another, singular, instance of `A`
+* Has some `append` method that can take two instances of `A` such that it produces another, singular, instance of `A`.
+This method is associative; if you use it to append multiple values together, the order doesn't matter.

-* has some `identity` element such that performing `append` with `identity` as one of the arguments returns the other argument.
+* Has some `identity` element such that performing `append` with `identity` as one of the arguments returns the other argument.

 In code: